-The stockholder hereby appoints William S. Ayer and Keith Loveless, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this card, all of the shares of Common Stock of Alaska Air Group, Inc., that the stockholder is entitled to vote at the Annual Meeting of Stockholders to be held at 2 p.m. on Tuesday, May 19, 2009, at the Museum of Flight, 9404 East Marginal Way South, Seattle, Washington, and any adjournment or postponement thereof.
+The stockholder hereby appoints William S. Ayer and Keith Loveless, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Alaska Air Group, Inc., that the stockholder is entitled to vote at the Annual Meeting of Stockholders to be held at 2 p.m. on Tuesday, May 19, 2008, at the Museum of Flight, 9404 East Marginal Way South, Seattle, Washington, and any adjournment or postponement thereof.

 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOLDER(S).
-IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF NOMINEES FOR THE BOARD OF DIRECTORS, FOR THE BOARD'S PROPOSALS 2 AND 3 TO RATIFY THE APPOINTMENT OF KPMG LLP AS THE COMPANY'S INDEPENDENT AUDITOR AND SEEKING ADVISORY VOTE ON COMPENSATION OF THE COMPANY'S NAMED EXECUTIVE OFFICERS; AND AGAINST STOCKHOLDER PROPOSAL 4.
+IF NO SUCH DIRECTORS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF NOMINEES FOR THE BOARD OF DIRECTORS, FOR THE BOARD'S PROPOSALS 2 AND 3 TO RATIFY THE APPOINTMENT OF KPMG LLP AS THE COMPANY'S INDEPENDENT AUDITOR AND TO SEEK AN ADVISORY VOTE IN REGARDS TO COMPENSATION OF THE COMPANY'S NAMED EXECUTIVE OFFICERS; AND AGAINST STOCKHOLDER PROPOSAL 4.